 He was promoted commander of the Hawk 10 on 23 March 1771, and posted captain of the Dolphin 24 on 2 June 1772, serving in the East Indies.

 In November 1779 Johnstone commissioned the brand new Adamant 50, sailing in June 1780 from Liverpool to Plymouth before continuing to New York with the trade.
-He commanded the Adamant in the Battle of Cape Henry on 16 March 1781, and again at the Battle of the Chesapeake on 5 September, but left her during the winter and was not thereafter re-employed.
+He commanded the Adamant in the Battle of Cape Henry on 16 March 1781, and again at the Battle of Chesapeake Bay on 5 September, but left her during the winter and was not thereafter re-employed.

 Johnstone died of a fistula at Hawkhill, Edinburgh on 12 May 1788.